 - Blazor Report Viewer - a Blazor component that wraps the HTML5 Report Viewer.

 - Native Blazor Report Viewer - a native Blazor component built with Telerik UI for Blazor components.

 - WinForms Report Viewer - a composite of standard Windows Forms controls that is suitable for WinForms and WPF projects.

 - WPF Report Viewer - a composite of Telerik UI for WPF controls that is suitable for WPF and WinForms projects.

 - WinUI Report Viewer - a composite of Telerik UI for WinUI desktop controls that is suitable for WinUI 3 projects.

-.NET 6 introduced a globalization-invariant mode which, if enabled, does not allow creation of any culture except the invariant culture.
-The Report Engine relies on instantiating cultures to support localization, formatting, and units conversion, so enabling invariant globalization will break the engine's functionality.
+.NET 6 introduced a globalization-invariant mode which, if enabled, does not allow the creation of any culture except the invariant culture.
+The Report Engine relies on instantiating cultures to support localization, formatting, and unit conversion, so enabling invariant globalization will break the engine's functionality.
 Refer to the Only invariant culture is supported in globalization-invariant mode article for instructions on how to disable the

 Invariant Globalization mode.